 And then their master arrived.

 Miko had to pretend not to see the spiritual slaughter.
 Their master wrecked the ghost in a show of lighting and raw power.
 Miko’s voice actor, Sora Amamiya, turned in yet another emotionally wonderful performance.
-She had to watch that scene, even as Hana took a selfie of the two of them.
-And then the monster apparition — a deity, maybe? — brought back its two little shrine maidens, and it placed its hand over Miko’s head, and it said (20:36), “Three times.”
+Miko had to watch that horrific battle, even as Hana took a selfie of the two of them.
+And then the monster apparition — a deity, maybe? — brought its two little shrine maidens back to life.
+It placed its hand over Miko’s head, and it said (20:36), “Three times.”

 Miko had no more idea of what it meant than I did.
 But that’s the way real spiritual encounters go.
 Those beings aren’t us.
 They aren’t nice or cute or considerate.
 They are Other.
 These creatures have their own agendas.
 And when our worlds touch?
 Well, you get moments like my favorite from this episode!